mkriesten/magmishibai/README.md

 # magmishibai

-> virtual kamishibai board by mkr
+> digital kamishibai board by mkr
+This application is currently being built.
+It's my first ever GitHub project. magmishibai consists of nuxt.js and bootstrap-vue so far.
+Data is still hardcoded into the store :)

 ## Build Setup